 If the body of the request your app sends to Membrane is an array, it will be treated as multiple events.
 For global webhooks with batch events, each event can be associated with a different tenant by including tenant identification in each event payload.How Subscriptions Work

 Internal event subscriptions are created when a Flow has a trigger that reacts to Internal Events and the flow is enabled.
-When you enable a Flow that uses an App Event Trigger node, Membrane automatically:- Creates an App Event Subscription for the specified Internal Event and Tenant.
+When you enable a Flow that uses an Internal Event Trigger node, Membrane automatically:- Creates an Internal Event Subscription for the specified Internal Event and Tenant.

 - If configured, makes an HTTP subscription request to your application’s API.